 The Pros of Non-Alcoholic Beer

-Not everyone drinks alcohol to get drunk, and many supporters of alcoholics drinking non-alcoholic beer are if they’re doing so for taste.
-Drinking is deeply ingrained in our social customs and for many, the allure of beer is the nostalgia it holds.
-As such, non-alcoholic beer presents a rare opportunity for recovering addicts to indulge and reconnect with the malty beverage that accompanied many a pastime while maintaining their sobriety.
+Not everyone drinks alcohol to get drunk.
+Many supporters of alcoholics drinking non-alcoholic beer believe it a harmless act if a person is doing so for the taste.
+Drinking is deeply ingrained in our social customs and for many, the allure of drinking a beer isn’t to get rowdy or inebriated, but for nostalgic purposes.
+In that sense, non-alcoholic beer presents a rare opportunity for recovering addicts to indulge and reconnect with the malty beverage that accompanied many a pastime while maintaining their sobriety.

 Sure, there may be tiny traces of alcohol and the name is somewhat of a misnomer.
 But as long as they drink it without the intention of getting drunk, what’s the harm?
 It’s similar logic to that of decaffeinated beverages.
 The label may say that your coffee or tea may say “caffeine-free” and it’s accepted that trace amounts may still exist.

 The Cons of Non-Alcoholic Beer

 Opponents of so-called non-alcoholic beer feel that the presence of alcohol, no matter how tiny, can put recovering alcoholics in danger of relapse.
 While an alcohol level of less than half a percent cannot cause someone to become intoxicated, simply re-introducing the substance back into the body could undo weeks, months, or even years of progress.